PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter16/http/customer/README.md

 cmake --build build
 ```

-### Testing

-To run tests from each of the projects, cd into their respective build directory, and then simply run `ctest`.

 ### Installing

 In the build directory, run `cmake --install .` to install the software into `${CMAKE_PREFIX_PATH}`.
 If no prefix is